Pi-Erre-Carre/SharedCare/README.md

 # Shared Care and Well-Being Outcomes
-Source repository for the Chung and Walthery paper.
+Source repository for the Walthéry and Chung paper.